 Microcement Surfaces

-Supports to be applied Microcement
+Surfaces to be applied Microcement

 We can apply microcement to almost any surface we can think of: plasterboard, tile, brick, tiles, plaster, cement polish, concrete, paints, etc… Thanks to the high adherence of microcement, there will be no peeling problems.